Avoid unexpected bills by knowing how to prevent unauthorised in-app purchases on your smartphone or tablet.

 1. Select the Google Play Store

-2. From the Google Play Store select the menu button on the bottom left of the device
+2. From the Google Play Store select the menu button on the top left of the device

 3. Select Settings

-4. Scroll down and select require password for purchases
+4. Scroll down and select Require authentication for purchases

 5. Select For all purchases through Google Play on this device, when prompted enter your password and tap OK.